 Federal guidelines require that students without a high school diploma or certificate of equivalency who are applying for financial aid must demonstrate the ability to benefit.
-Evaluation during the admission process results in the student being admitted to the college with the status of Regular, Regular with Provisional Requirements, or Special.
+Evaluation during the admission process results in the student being admitted to the college with the status of REGULAR, REGULAR WITH PROVISIONAL REQUIREMENTS or SPECIAL.

-- Regular status, for the purpose of 2.2.3B, is granted to an individual admitted to the college who is a high school graduate or has a GED certificate.
+REGULAR status, for the purpose of 2.2.3 B, is granted to an individual admitted to the college who is a high school graduate or has a GED certificate.
 A student without a high school diploma or GED certification and beyond the age of compulsory high school attendance may be a regular status student if the student has been assessed to benefit from college instruction by receiving qualifying scores on approved assessment instruments.
-All regular status students must be pursuing a degree/certificate or be in an eligible program. - Regular with Provisional Requirements status, for the purpose of 2.2.3B is granted to a student admitted to the college who is not a high school graduate, does not have a GED certificate, and is beyond the age of compulsory high school attendance but has been assessed to benefit from college instruction requiring developmental/remedial coursework and is pursuing a degree/certificate or be in an eligible program. - Special status, for the purpose of 2.2.3B is granted to a student admitted to the college for concurrent enrollment or pursuing one or more courses of special interest and who meets all the State Board of Directors for Community Colleges of Arizona requirements for admission.
+All regular status students must be pursuing a degree/certificate or be in an eligible program.